Information for Homeowners

 2. We require that you formally acknowledge your agreement with the Declaration.
 This can be completed in either of the following two ways.

-• Before you purchase a membership, you can contact us to register your agreement with the Declaration
+• Before you register as a subscriber, you can contact us to state your agreement with the Declaration

-• After you purchase a membership, you can contact us to let us know you are a homeowner and that you agree to abide by the Declaration.
+• After you are a subscriber, you can contact us to let us know you are a homeowner and that you agree to abide by the Declaration.

 3. Once you find one or more homemates, you MUST co-create a Homeowner-Homemate Agreement with them, either before they move in or within one month after they move in.